RealImage/QLedger/README.md

 #### Metadata for Querying and Reports

-Transactions and accounts can be tagged with arbitrary number of key-value pairs which helps in grouping and filtering by one or more criteria.
-The keys and values are limited to be simple ASCII strings for now.
+Transactions and accounts can have arbitrary number of key-value pairs maintained as a single JSON `data` which helps in grouping and filtering them by one or more criteria.

-For transactions, the tags can be available either while creation or can later be tagged.
-But the accounts can be tagged only after it is created through a transaction.
+For transactions, the `data` can be available either while creation or can later be added.
+But for the accounts it can be updated with `data` only after it is created through a transaction.

-Both transactions and accounts can be re-tagged multiple times.
-Duplicate key-value pairs are simply ignored.
+Both transactions and accounts can be updated multiple times with `data`.
+The key value pairs are always merged with the existing items in the `data`.

-A typical tags list will be as follows:
+A typical `tags` object will be as follows:
 ```
 {
-  tags: [
-    {"key": "k1", "value": ""},             // Key only
-    {"key": "k2", "value": "v2"},           // Key Value
-    {"key": "k3.n1.n2", "value": "v3"},     // Nested key using (.)
-    {"key": "k4:n1:n2", "value": "v4"},     // Nested key using (:)
-    {"key": "k5", "value": "1234"},         // Numerical value as string
-    {"key": "k6", "value": "2017-12-01"},   // Date value as string
-    {"key": "k7", "value": "av1"},          // Array values "av1", "av2", "av3"
-    {"key": "k7", "value": "av2"},
-    {"key": "k7", "value": "av3"}
-  ]
+  "tags": {
+    "k1": "",
+    "k2": "strval",
+    "k3": ["av1", "av2", "av3"],
+    "k4": {
+      "nest1": {
+        "nest2": "val"
       }
+    },
+    "k5": 2017,
+    "k6": "2017-12-01"
+  }
+}
 ```
-> The key value formats here are just samples and they can be any possible ASCII combination.
+> The key value formats here are just samples and they can be any valid JSON object.

 The transactions can be tagged while creation as follows:
 #### POST `/v1/transactions`